npcoder2k14/runet/README.md

 # runet
-A ruby wrapper for LEMON and METIS libraries
+We are trying to implement a ruby wrapper for LEMON and METIS libraries.

 We learning ruby , so this might take time.
 We will rbuy C API to help us, in integration with ruby.